material-motion/material-motion/concepts/runtimes.md

 Note that "one executor per type of Plan" does not resolve the problem of sharing state across different types of Plans.
 This is an open problem.

-### Forward events to executors
+### Repeated: forward events to executors

-The Runtime is now expected to
+The Runtime is now expected to forward relevant events to the executors.

 TODO: Discuss how to store these Plans.
 TODO: Discuss how to send events to these Plans.